Jeremy Galpin, Legacy Lead Costain Group and Chair of Directors

 Anne Heal, Independent Director and Vice-Chair of Directors

-Anne Heal chairs the Thames Water Customer Challenge Group, is a non executive director of the Office of Rail and Road, a board member of ELEXON, the electricity settlement body, a lay member of the General Dental Council, and an independent member of the Bank of England Enforcement Decision Making Committee.
+Anne Heal is an experienced non-executive director and chair.
+She chairs MOSL, the market operator for the non household water market, is a non executive director of the Office of Rail and Road, a board member of Elexon, the electricity settlement body, a lay member of the General Dental Council, and an independent member of the Bank of England Enforcement Decision Making Committee and the Regulatory Decision Making Committee of the FCA.
+She has also been a board member of Ofqual, the qualifications regulator.
 She was previously Director of Regulatory Affairs for BT Group, leading the regulatory negotiations that led to the creation of Openreach, where she then became MD, Strategy.
-She has also been a board member of Ofqual, the qualifications regulator.
 Anne chairs a charity, Volunteering Matters, and is a trustee of NCVO and BalletBoyz, She chairs the Governance and Nominations Committee of Diabetes UK.

 Geoffrey Fowler, CEO and Principal, LDE UTC